Benjamin Wedro, MD, FACEP, FAAEM

 Learn more about: cocaine

-Brain aneurysms (aneurysms within arteries in the brain) are a common occurrence.
-At autopsy, incidental asymptomatic aneurysms are found in more than 1% of people.
-Most aneurysms remain small and never become an issue or are diagnosed.
-Some, however, may gradually become larger and exert pressure on surrounding brain tissue and nerves and may be diagnosed because of symptoms such as:
+Brain aneurysms are a common occurrence.
+At autopsy, incidental aneurysms that have never caused any symptoms or issues are found in more than 1% of people.
+Most aneurysms remain small and are never diagnosed.
+Some, however, may gradually become larger and exert pressure on surrounding brain tissue and nerves and may be diagnosed because of stroke-like symptoms including:

 - numbness, or weakness of one side of the face,